department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim/overseas.md

 ### Outside the KMC

-If you are stationed outside the KMC, use the BDD or Quick Start programs through the "Fly-in" claim process, which lets you apply by fax or email before your in-person appointment.
+If you are stationed outside the KMC, use the BDD or Quick Start programs through the “Fly-in” claim process, which lets you apply by fax or email before your in-person appointment.
 Here’s what you need to do to use the Fly-in claim process:

 <div class="feature" markdown="1">